Skip to main content

 Understanding Provider Depositions in No-Fault Medical Necessity Cases

 No-fault insurance litigation often involves disputes over medical necessity, where insurance companies challenge whether treatments were actually required.
 One key battleground is whether healthcare providers can be compelled to sit for depositions (examinations before trial or “EBTs”).
-A recent Appellate Term decision provides important guidance on when courts will allow these depositions, establishing that insurers must demonstrate an “articulable need” for the provider’s testimony.
+The Appellate Term’s decision in Arnica Acupuncture provides critical guidance on when courts will allow these depositions, establishing that insurers must demonstrate an “articulable need” for the provider’s testimony.

 Jason Tenenbaum’s Analysis: